-The Musandam Peninsula of Oman is a stunning and rugged place, cut off from it’s own country, and easy to visit from United Arab Emirates.
-Read on to learn how to plan a Musandam trip to Oman, as well as top things to do in Musandam, Oman – whether self-driving or on a tour through Khasab.
+Read on to learn how to plan a trip to Musandam from Dubai, as well as top things to do here – whether self-driving or on a tour through Khasab.

-Admittedly I wasn’t sure exactly what to expect once I crossed the border.
-Oman is much less traversed than UAE in general, so I assumed that a solo female in Oman could potentially cause some issues.
+I assumed that being a solo female in Oman could potentially cause some issues.

 But I went for it anyway and – spoiler alert – the Musandam Peninsula is one of the most rugged and beautiful parts of all of Oman.
+And that is saying a lot.

 Where is Musandam, Oman?

 The Musandam Peninsula is split from the rest of Oman by the United Arab Emirates.
-The Musandam Peninsula borders with the emirate of Ras Al Khaimah, which also offers plenty of adventurous activities in the mountains.
+The Musandam Peninsula borders with the emirate of Ras Al Khaimah, which also offers plenty of adventurous activities in the mountains!

 In 1971, when the United Arab Emirates was formed, Oman retained ownership of the small patch of land on the northern Gulf Coast.
 To give up this peninsula would be to lose the strategic advantage of the northern coast and port, across the sea from Iran.